N3ytan/andromeda-corp/README.md

 <h1>Andromeda-corp</h1>

-landing page created and customized by me
+landing page created and customized by me.